Names of the Holocaust: The Holocaust

-The word "holocaust" originally derived from the Koine Greek word holokauston, meaning "a completely (holos) burnt (kaustos) sacrificial offering," or "a burnt sacrifice offered to a god."
+The word holocaust originally derived from the Koine Greek word meaning "a completely (holos) burnt (kaustos) sacrificial offering," or "a burnt sacrifice offered to a god."
 In Hellenistic religion, gods of the earth and underworld received dark animals, which were offered by night and burnt in full.
-The word holocaust was later adopted in Greek translations of the Torah to refer to the olah, standard communal and individual sacrificial burnt offerings that Jews were required to make in the times of the Temple in Jerusalem.
-In its Latin form, holocaustum, the term was first used with specific reference to a massacre of Jewish people by the chroniclers Roger of Howden and Richard of Devizes in England in the 1190s.
+The word holocaust was later adopted in Greek translations of the Torah to refer to the olah, (Note: Olah, lit. 'what goes up', ".. i.e goes up in smoke, because the entire animal, except for its hide, was burned on the altar.
+Other types of sacrifice were consumed in part by fire ..
+In English, olah has for centuries been translated 'burnt offering'.
+The olah had a high degree of sanctity, and it was regarded as the 'standard' sacrifice. ..
+In contrast, sacrifices made by the Greeks to the Olympian gods were always shared by the worshipers; only sacrifices made to the dread underground deities to ward off evil were presented as holocausts, i.e., completely burned.") standard communal and individual sacrificial burnt offerings that Jews were required to make in the times of the Temple in Jerusalem.
+In its Latin form, ', the term was first used with specific reference to a massacre of Jewish people by the chroniclers Roger of Howden and Richard of Devizes in England in the 1190s.

 The earliest use of the word holocaust to denote a massacre recorded by the Oxford English Dictionary dates from 1833 when the journalist Leitch Ritchie, describing the wars of Louis VII of France, wrote figuratively that he "once made a holocaust of thirteen hundred persons in a church" where they had gone to seek refuge when the town of Vitry-le-François was burned by Louis' troops in 1142.
 The English poet John Milton had used the word as a poetic description of the self-immolation of a phoenix in his 1671 poem Samson Agonistes.